s-t-u-t-z/JAMF-Scripts/Install_AdobeFlashPlayer/README.md

 <h1>Install Adobe Flash Player</h1>

 This has two parts, the script and the package.
-The script can be used in a policy for weekly updates or a Self Service policy.
+The script can be used in a policy for weekly updates, monthly patching or a Self Service policy.
 The update process is silent, no user interruption.

 <h3>Script</h3>
 The script will do three things:<br>